 Wireless chargers are easy to integrate into desks, lamps, and chairs.
 They can also be made from different materials, such as wood, marble, leather, or cork.

-Another reason wired charging is so easy to bring your charger along with you is its portability.
+Another reason wired chargers are so easy to bring your charger along with you is its portability.
 Although wireless charging pads can be carried in a purse or bag, they are not as compact as a power adapter.
-As mentioned, wired charging allows you to charge your phone while it’s charging.
+As mentioned, this type allows you to charge your phone faster while it’s charging.

-When I talk about longevity, I mean the durability of your charger, your phone’s charging port, and your phone battery.
+When we talk about longevity, we mean the durability of your charger, your phone’s charging port, and your phone battery.
 Wireless charging is favored by the first two.
 I don’t know how many lighting cables I have had to replace.

-It seems that I’m not alone in thinking that the iPhone charger out of the box is the worst thing ever to exist.
+It seems that we’re not alone in thinking that the iPhone charger out of the box is the worst one thing ever to exist.

 This is a subject up for debate regarding the battery life of your phone.
 Apple claims that every phone battery works at its best for 500 charges cycles.
 After 500 cycles, performance drops to around 80%.